cirello-io/runner/README.md

 "restart" paramater is not set to "always" or "fail", the affected process types will halt and not restart.

+- sticky (in build process types): a sticky build is not interrupted when file changes are detected.

 ## CLI parameters

 ```Shell